The smoke which spoke

 He took a final hit from the divine.

-And returned to the ritual of solitude.
+And returned to his ritual of solitude.

-Weeks later, over a quiet lunch,
+Weeks later, over a quiet lunch,when the haze of weed was behind him

 he listened to the silence like it was a sermon.